The Falklands War 40 years on: why did it happen?

 By 12 June British forces had reached the perimeter defences of the Argentine garrison in Stanley, the Falklands’ capital – achieved with a considerable physical effort by the troops and the use of the limited supply of helicopters and ships, with only one major mishap when Sir Galahad was caught as it was unloading troops at Bluff Cove, with the loss of 47 lives.

 The British launched their final push in a series of short but intense battles until finally the Argentine will collapsed.
 On 14 June 1982 the Argentine garrison surrendered.

 The war cost some 650 Argentine and 253 British dead and did not settle the dispute: Argentina still claims the Falklands.
 If it had left well alone in 1982, depopulation would eventually have left the Falklands unviable.
 Instead the victory led to firmer British commitment, and so the Falklands is more prosperous and secure than ever before.

-Sir Lawrence Freedman is professor of war studies at King’s College, London.
+Sir Lawrence Freedman is emeritus professor of war studies at King’s College, London

-This article was first published in the April 2007 issue of BBC History Magazine
+This content was first published in the July 2020 issue of BBC History Revealed and the April 2007 issue of BBC History Magazine